Suze Orman and Dave Ramsey: Let’s debate!

 Age 70 usually isn’t too old to start.
 And there’s a good chance you could live at least 30 more years, so you want to make sure your money doesn’t run out before you do.

-To find out how the Bank On Yourself program could benefit you, request your free Analysis here and you’ll get a referral to a Bank On Yourself Authorized Advisor.
+To find out how the Bank On Yourself program could benefit you, request your free Analysis here and you’ll get a referral to a Bank On Yourself Professional.

 Good luck on debating Mr. Ramsey regarding the BOY concept.
 Anyone with six weeks of distorted life insurance training is incapable of grasping the historical significance of permanent life insurance let alone the BOY concept.
 Keep up the great work, Pamela!